A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Introduction

+Due to the need of prompt schedule updates during disruption, ensuring high computational efficiency is an important aspect in real-time rescheduling \citep{CACCHIANI201415}. \citet{CORMAN201515} define a closed-loop control for real-time rescheduling, which distinguishes the real-time algorithm from real-time control.
+The open-loop tool uses a real-time algorithm only once at the beginning of the disruption, while the closed-loop tool applies multiple rapid algorithms at variable suitable time intervals based on conditions and predictions until a target stability is achieved.
+The main difference between multiple open-loop and closed-loop controls is the ability to modify the parameters of an action based on the results from previous actions.

-Building upon the nature of dynamic decision-making process for a long-term disruption, this paper introduces a data-driven and offline training approach, named deep reinforcement learning (DRL).
-Reinforcement learning is able to map situations to actions so as to maximize the long-term accumulative rewards \cite{RN157}.
+Building upon the nature of dynamic decision-making process for a long-term disruption, this paper introduces a data-driven and closed-loop approach, named deep reinforcement learning (DRL).
+Reinforcement learning may be applied to map the current situation to appropriate actions so as to maximize the long-term accumulative rewards \cite{RN157}.
 One possible way is to train a DRL framework with historical data to learn the foresight value of an action in a long-term decision-making process.
-The DRL uses the deep learning method with multi-layer Artificial Neutral Network (ANN) as the agent, which learns to predict a proper action by referring to numerous variables of current state.
-As a value-based model-free method, the Deep Q-Network (DQN) approach is an improved version of value-based reinforcement learning, namely Q-learning, to tackle the "curse of dimensionality" of input variables, while the output decisions are countable \cite{mnih_playing_2013}.
+The DRL approach uses the deep learning method with multi-layer Artificial Neutral Network (ANN) as the agent, which learns to predict a proper action by referring to numerous variables of current state.
+As a value-based model-free method, the Deep Q-Network (DQN) approach is an improved version of Q-learning, to tackle the ``curse of dimensionality'' of input variables, while the output decisions are countable \citep{mnih_playing_2013}.
 By monitoring the real-time value of the input variables, such as demand, backup resource, crowdedness, etc., the DRL agent is capable of making a decision in milliseconds.
 In practice, the demand and timetable patterns in the railway system are regulated.
-During normal days, the agent has ample time to undergo adequate training for understanding the regular patterns.
+During normal days, the agent has ample time to undergo adequate offline training for understanding the regular patterns.
 This enables the agent to incorporate complex factors, such as passenger behavior, into the real-time rescheduling.
 It only needs to update its value function (i.e., ANN) using the near-time data to handle unexpected disruptions and improving the performance by the real-world data during long-term abnormal conditions.
-Accordingly, the real-time demand-responsive rescheduling is realized by a DRL method which is trained to recognize the value of dispatching a train facing various post-disrupted conditions, enabling it to operate in real-life online scenarios.